 Sugar draws water into the intestine and feeds bacteria that produce gas — both mechanisms cause digestive upset in sensitive dogs.

 Fruit juice — Concentrated sugar without fiber causes rapid digestive upset.
-Never give dogs fruit juice.
+Never give dogs fruit juice — fresh water is always the appropriate drink.

-Human sweets and candy — Combined sugar, fat, and artificial ingredients make candy and baked goods consistently problematic — and many contain chocolate or xylitol, both of which are toxic to dogs.
+Human sweets and candy — Combined sugar, fat, and artificial ingredients make candy and baked goods consistently problematic — and many contain xylitol which causes rapid liver failure regardless of stomach sensitivity.

 Grains That Cause Problems in Some Dogs